American Jewish World Service: Leadership

+AJWS's current president and chief executive officer is Tawanda Mutasah.
+A globally respected human rights leader and philanthropic strategist, Mutasah joined AJWS in 2026.
+Prior to AJWS, he served as Vice President of Global Partnerships & Impact at Oxfam America, responsible for strategic and operational leadership and as Senior Director for International Law and Policy at Amnesty International.

+Mutasah maintains a strong commitment to teaching, thought-leadership, and board service.
+A graduate of Harvard Law School, New York University Law School, the Graduate School of Public & Development Management at the University of the Witwatersrand, and the University of Zimbabwe, Mutasah has taught international human rights law at the Paris School of International Affairs.
+He has served on governing and advisory boards, including the Center for Civilians in Conflict, Physicians for Human Rights, Crisis Action, Open Society Justice Initiative, and Rutgers University’s Center for Women’s Global Leadership, as well as African entities that include Trust Africa, and the Coalition for Dialogue on Africa.

-AJWS's current president and chief executive officer is Robert Bank.
-Bank has spent his career championing human rights as an attorney, activist and leader.
-He joined AJWS as executive vice president in 2009, and he had previously served in New York's municipal government and in the leadership of GMHC—one of the world's leading organizations combating HIV/AIDS.
-Robert has been honored with GMHC's Lifetime Achievement Award and the Partners in Justice Award from AVODAH: The Jewish Service Corps.
-Bank became president and chief executive officer in July 2016, succeeding Ruth Messinger, who presided over the organization for 18 years.
+In this role, Mutasah follows Robert Bank, who served as president and chief executive officer until 2026.
+A human rights attorney, activist and experienced organizational leader, Bank joined AJWS in 2009 as Executive Vice President, and was selected as president and CEO in 2016.
+Prior to joining AJWS, Bank served in New York’s municipal government and in the leadership of Gay Men’s Health Crisis—one of the world’s most highly regarded organizations engaged in combatting HIV/AIDS.
+In 2008, Bank played an instrumental role in the campaign to overturn bans on HIV-positive people entering the United States and on their becoming U.S. citizens.

-Ruth Messinger was formerly Manhattan Borough President and the Democratic nominee for Mayor of New York City in 1997.
+Bank succeeded Ruth Messinger, who presided over the organization for 18 years.
+Messinger was formerly Manhattan Borough President and the Democratic nominee for Mayor of New York City in 1997.
 In late 2005, The Forward named Messinger in its annual "Forward 50" list of the most influential American Jews.
 Messinger returned to the Forward 50 in 2009, also the year she was invited to the White House to discuss the crisis in Darfur with President Barack Obama.
 Currently, she sits on the United States State Department's Religion and Foreign Policy Working Group and co-chairs the Sub-Working Group on Social Justice.

 Impact

-AJWS provides over $38 million annually to 450 social justice organizations in 19 countries in Africa, Asia, Latin America and the Caribbean, to address some of the gravest global problems, including genocide, AIDS, violence against women and girls, hatred of LGBT people, and consequences of natural and human-made disasters.
-Since its founding, AJWS has provided more than $360 million to support thousands of social justice organizations in the developing world that have taken on such challenges.
+AJWS provides $20 million annually to social justice organizations in 14 countries in Africa, Asia, Latin America, and the Caribbean, to address some of the gravest global problems, including early child marriage, violence against women and girls, the land and water rights of Indigenous people, and the sexual health and rights of LGBTQI+ people.
+Since its founding, AJWS has provided more than $500 million to support thousands of social justice organizations in the developing world that have taken on these challenges.